-Core Policies - Green Belt Core Policy SA Objectives Detailed questions: Does the policy Short term Med term Long term Commentary Mitigation or enhancement B&NES response: Reuse and Recycle) developers will need to demonstrate very special circumstances before proposal may proceed.
+Core Policies Green Belt Core Policy SA Objectives Detailed questions: Does the policy Short term Med term Long term Commentary Mitigation or enhancement B&NES response: (Reduce, Reuse and Recycle) PPG2 'Green Belts' makes it very clear that developers will need to demonstrate very special circumstances before proposal may proceed.
 This will apply consideration of waste management facilities as it does any other inappropriate development until the terms of PPG2.
 Policy 5 in the JWCS also allocates a number of strategic sites appropriate for development for the management of residual waste.
 This includes Broadmead, Keynsham and the Former Fuller's Earth Works, Fosseway, Bath.
 Proposals for other waste management facilities will be considered in the context of the policies in the JWCS and any other relevant policies.
 A section relating to Waste is included in the Core Strategy which refers to the JWCS.